-Advisory: COMM 76 and COMM 60D with a satisfactory grade or English 28 and 67 or equivalent.
+Advisory: Communication Studies 76 or English 28 and 67 or equivalent.

 Students learn about their own areas of speech functioning that require intervention such as adjusting respiration, phonation, resonation, articulation and cerebration.
 Results of an evaluation will become the basis of an educational plan of speech communication exercises.
 Students also learn the basic procedures for using computer-aided speech exercises and acquire fundamental skills in recording orally read text, analyzing their speech production and re-recording to accomplish mastery of new speech patterns.
 Students produce these newly acquired patterns with in a speech rate range of 60-89 words per minute and 90% mastery of the assigned speech tasks.